lejund576/blog-stphnbkr/content/blog/general/2023/12/2023reflection.md

     - Creating Anki cards
     - Creating lab topologies and startup-configs in EVE-NG
     - Updating the hybrid tracker-planner spreadsheet
-- Anki Flashcard breakdown
+- **Anki** Flashcard breakdown
+    - Total cards: 1,592
-    - Total Reviews: 6,771
+    - Total reviews: 6,771
     - Total days studied: 256 of 365 (70%)
-    - Average for days studied: 26 reviews/day
+    - Average for days studied: 26 reviews per day

 &nbsp;

 Most of the time, studying was done between 04:30 and 08:45 AM each morning.
 The framework is broken down into completing pre-planned tasks each day in order of the following priority: